The Twelve Labors of Hercules (Spafford)

 The Twelve Labors of Hercules is a series of murals by Washington State artist Michael Spafford commissioned in the early 1980s for the State of Washington.
-The works were completed in 1981 and permanently installed on the walls of the House of Representatives' chambers at the Washington State Capitol in Olympia; the building was designed in the 1920s to accommodate murals, but they were not funded until the 1970s.
+The works were completed in 1981 and meant to be permanently installed on the walls of the House of Representatives' chambers at the Washington State Capitol in Olympia; the building was designed in the 1920s to accommodate murals, but they were not funded until the 1970s.
 The "stark, black-and-white, modernistic" paintings depict "the mythic tasks performed by the Greek hero Hercules".